Project – Victory Boogie Woogie

 Publication

-The results of the study were published in the book Inside Out Victory Boogie Woogie door Maarten van Bommel (destijds RCE), Hans Janssen (Kunstmuseum Den Haag), Ron Spronk (Radboud Universiteit Nijmegen) en anderen.
-Het boek is ook in het Engels uitgegeven:
+The results of the study were published in the book Inside Out Victory Boogie Woogie by Maarten van Bommel (then RCE), Hans Janssen (Kunstmuseum Den Haag), Ron Spronk (Radboud University Nijmegen) and others.
+The book has also been published in English:

 .